-Your employees- the doers- work with your systems and processes every day and may have their own Ideas of how to make their work more efficient.
-Employees on the front line who are in direct contact with customers, will often have valuable insight into customer concerns and feedback.
+Your employees- the doers- work with your systems and processes every day and may have their own ideas on how to make their work more efficient.
+Employees on the front line who are in direct contact with customers will often have valuable insight into customer concerns and feedback.
 Employees who feel committed to their organization’s success, want to contribute to improving the processes they work with.
-Improvement suggestions could address the job, product or service, work environment or the overall company.
-However, the opportunity for improvement is missed when an organization does not promote a culture which engages employees to share these ideas.
+Improvement suggestions could address the job, product or service, work environment, or the overall company.
+However, the opportunity for improvement is missed when an organization does not promote a culture that engages employees to share these ideas.

 Tips for encouraging employee engagement:

 Provide an outlet for making suggestions: Provide a process for employees to share ideas.
 This can be done through the classic suggestion box, ideas committee, Idea Boards, huddles, or brainstorming sessions.

 Open Door Policy: Great ideas can happen at any time.
 Make time for your employees when they ask if you have a moment.
 This builds trust and demonstrates that you value what they have to say.

 Acknowledge suggestions: Ideas will stop flowing if employees submit their suggestions and left to wonder if they have been read and what their manager thought.
 Managers should go back to the source of the suggestion quickly with acknowledgment and feedback on the idea.